 Happy path and unhappy path

-One of the most effective ways we see retailers look at the post-purchase journey is like this:
+One of the most effective ways we see retailers look at the post-purchase journey goes like this:

-Pretty self-explanatory, but it boils down to a delivery experience that goes to plan, and a delivery experience that doesn’t.
+This is self-explanatory, but it boils down to a delivery experience that goes to plan and a delivery experience that doesn’t.
+Many retailers place emphasis on the happy path, which ideally is some variation of …

-While it’s important to make sure that happy path customers receive their delivery status comms, it’s when the parcel deviates from the ideal path that it’s most important to keep customers in the loop.
+But as we all know, this isn’t always the way it goes.
+In our first video clip, Kerry explains that while it’s important to make sure happy path customers receive their delivery status comms, it’s when the parcel deviates from the ideal path that it’s most important to keep customers in the loop.

 By being proactive and upfront about the unhappy path, retailers can reduce the impact to the customer when things don’t go to plan.
 This is the best way to turn a bad situation into a good outcome, with a customer that feels looked after.

-We’ve touched on it in the section above, and the video of Kerry covers it nicely, but the power to reduce those costly WISMO calls really is in your hands.
-This is how retailers are stopping budget leaking through the contact centre; through high wait times, long resolution times and dropping NPS.
+We touched on it in the section above, that the power to reduce costly WISMO calls is firmly in your hands.
+This is how retailers are stopping budget leaking through the contact centre, through high wait times, long resolution times, and dropping NPS.

 Branding builds loyalty

-A consistent, branded journey is absolutely critical.
-We’re seeing that it’s top of the priority list for most retailers that we speak to, as building brand affinity and loyalty is directly tied to bolstering the bottom line.
-Making customers know you, love you, and think about you for their next purchase is the only way to survive a recessionary environment like this.
+A consistent, branded journey is critical.
+According to Kerry, we’re seeing that branded journeys are top of the priority list for most retailers we speak to, as building brand affinity and loyalty is directly tied to improving the bottom line.
+Making customers know you, love you and think about you for their next purchase is the only way to survive a recessionary environment.

+It’s about keeping customers immersed in your brand from start to finish.
 And it’s not just the comms and the tracking page.
-You can leave your mark on every piece of copy and creative that your customer sees – a truly memorable experience when the battle of share of wallet comes down to who can stand out from the crowd.
+You can leave your mark on every piece of copy and creative your customer sees – even shipment states.
+Share of wallet comes down to who stands out in the crowd.

 Upsell opportunities

-With an engaged audience, you make sure you’re capitalising on every possible point of conversion.
-This is especially true when it comes to tailoring the journey for different customer groups, where many retailers are choosing to show specific item categories, promos or discounts in the high-traffic tracking and comms slots (for example, giving VIP customers the opportunity to browse more luxury items, or offering discounted socks to customers who have just bought shoes).
+Post-purchase communications have an open rate of 70%.
+When you have an engaged audience, you should ensure you’re capitalising on every possible point of conversion.
+This is especially true when it comes to tailoring the journey for different customer groups, where many retailers are choosing to show specific item categories, promos or discounts in the high-traffic tracking and comms slots.
+For example, giving VIP customers the opportunity to browse more luxury items, or offering discounted socks to customers who have just bought shoes.

 We’ve seen that branding your post-purchase journey means you have full control over the content, copy and creative.
-Of course, that means that you’ve got a captured audience for your promotions, offers and upsells.
+Of course, this means you have a captive audience for promotions, offers and upsells.

 Kerry shares how this looks in practice, and what she recommends to Sorted customers.